-The Core Curriculum is Wingate University’s General Education program for all undergraduate students, regardless of major.
+Wingate University’s General Education curriculum is for all undergraduate students, regardless of major.
 It provides students with a solid foundation of knowledge and essential skills, such as communication, problem solving, intercultural understanding, ethical deliberation, and wellness, which are transferable to a wide range of careers and life pathways.
-The Core Curriculum reflects the mission and vision of Wingate University by helping students to develop the knowledge and faith perspectives they need to make valuable contributions in service to local, national, and global communities and employers.
+This curriculum reflects the mission and vision of Wingate University by helping students to develop the knowledge and faith perspectives they need to make valuable contributions to local, national, and global communities and employers.

-Similar to most American universities, Wingate’s Core Curriculum includes courses in science, social sciences, math, English, literature, fine arts, second languages, and health and wellness, but it also has some unique features to help students to understand their lives in a global context, to succeed in college, and to experience learning around a great variety of topics of personal interest.
+Similar to most American universities, Wingate’s General Education curriculum includes courses in science, social sciences, math, English, literature, fine arts, second languages, and health and wellness, but it also has some unique features to help students to understand their lives in a global context, to succeed in college, and to experience learning around a great variety of topics of personal interest.

-Gateway 101 is a one-credit course required for first time college students in their first semester.
+Gateway 101 is a one-credit course required for first-time college students in their first semester.
 It helps them to navigate college life and academics, develop their time-management and study skills, develop personal and professional integrity and relationship skills, and explore career pathways.
-Contact the Director of Gateway, Dr. Nink, email@example.com for more information.